Close

 Directions to meeting point

-Meeting time will be 18:00 (6:00 pm) on January 6 at SEEDS’ office in Reykjavík.
+The Meeting time will be at 18:00 (6:00 pm) on March 27 at SEEDS’ office in Reykjavík.
 Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.

 Additional comments